Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Appendix

-\Cref{fig:poc} presents a time series plot of the access latency $\Delta t$.
-The x-axis represents time (in microseconds), while the y-axis denotes measured latency.
-Distinct latency spikes correspond to the victim executing one or both target code paths, revealing instances of first-time conversation establishment (highlighted in red in~\cref{fig:poc}).
+\Cref{fig:poc} shows a time series of the latency $\Delta t$: the x-axis is time (in microseconds), the y-axis is the latency.
+Distinct spikes correspond to the victim executing one or both target code paths, revealing first-time conversation establishment (highlighted in orange).